Frequently Asked Questions

 Why is fat in my ground beef actually a good thing?

 I am always amazed folks will pay a premium for “Lean” store bought ground beef and a premium for “well marbled” prime Ribeye.
 These are at odds with each other.
 The flavor in beef comes from the marbling.
 Marbling is a euphemism for inter muscle fat.
-Marbling in a steak gives the steak its flavor and texture.
+In a steak, marbling gives the steak its flavor and texture.
 The more marbling the more flavor.
 This is why a Prime Ribeye is worth considerably more than a Select Ribeye.
 The same is true for ground beef.
 The marbling or fat gives the ground beef its flavor and juicy texture.
 We have all heard the phrase “a great juicy burger”.
-Has anyone every in the history of burgers spoken the phrase “A great dry burger”?
+Has anyone ever in the history of burgers spoken the phrase “A great dry burger”?
 I think not.
-The fact is the marbling in the ground beef give you the flavor and “juicy texture” that is the foundation of a great burger.
+The fact is the marbling in the ground beef gives you the flavor and “juicy texture” that is the foundation of a great burger.

 What is “aged” beef?

 Aging occurs while the beef is hanging in a refrigerated cooler, at a specific temperature and humidity, for 10 to 16 days after harvest and prior to cutting.
 When beef is dry aged two things happen.
 First, moisture evaporates from the muscle creating a greater concentration of beefy flavor and taste.
 Secondly, the beef’s natural enzymes break down the fibrous, connective tissue in the muscle, tenderizing it.
 Most of the tenderizing activity occurs in the first 10 to 14 days.
 In today’s modern processing plants, the meat is broken down and vacuum-sealed in plastic bags within 24 hours.
 Much of this beef will show up in a grocery store meat case within 2 to 4 days after harvest.
 Our beef is dry aged a minimum of 10 days.